ihhub/fheroes2/docs/INSTALL.md

 ## Requirements

-You will need to have a demo version or the full version of **HoMM2** game to be able to play.
+You will need to have a demo version or the full version of **Heroes of Might and Magic II** game to be able to play.
 We strongly advise to purchase the original game on [**GOG**](https://www.gog.com) or [**Ubisoft Store**](https://store.ubi.com) platforms.

 Alternatively, you can **download a free demo version of the game (in English only) using the bundled script**.
 See detailed